-Affiliation: Soloist, Fred Piston and his 7 Trumpets, Trio Débonnaire, Magnitude6
+Affiliation: Soloist, 8 Trumpets and 1 Piano, Fred Piston and his 7 Trumpets, Trio Débonnaire, Magnitude6

 Artist's Biography Frederic Demers, trumpet player and pedagogue

-Frederic obtained his Doctors degree in Cornet Performance at the Montreal University.
+Frederic obtained his Doctorssssssss degree in Cornet Performance at the Montreal University.

 Upon having attended Frederic Demerss concerts, everyone agrees that this musician may surely be considered as one of the best trumpet and cornet players to be born in Canada in generations.
 Currently, Frederic is teaching at the Val-dOr Conservatory, in Canadas Northern Quebec, as well as at Montreals Regina Assumpta College.
 In addition, this strong-willed and technically flamboyant young virtuoso is in great demand as an orchestral soloist.
 Since 2009, he has been invited to play with someone dozen Canadian symphonic and major wind ensembles.

 Frederic Demers also happens to be one of those musicians for whom chamber music is a passion.
 To that effect, he is a founding member of the IMPACT Brass Quintet Magnitude6, which has given itself the mission of making the general public better acquainted and appreciative of new and avant-garde music that, more and more, is being written for brass ensembles. since 1994.
 More recently, namely in 2007, he also joined the very dynamic